Heartland Harmony

 Q: Does the group perform?

 A: We are not a performance focused group.
-That said, there are times we host special events and work on a set of repertoire to sing for our wider community.
+That said, there are times we host special events and work on a set of repertoire to sing for our wider community in a community concert or other performance format.
 The larger choir has a small performance-oriented offshoot ensemble that is occasionally open for auditions.

 A: As a group that meets during cold & flu season, we commit to doing what we can to keep our community safe and healthy.
 We recognize the ongoing risk many chronically ill and disabled members of our community face with covid-19 and other seasonal illnesses, and therefore ask any sick participants to stay home and join in with the live streamed online version of class for the week.

-Q: Will there be an online participation option again this term?
+Q: Is there be an online participation option?

 A: Yes!
 To keep our choir safe and accessible, we will continue to have our remote participation option available, which means this course is open to anyone worldwide!
 Online participants are invited to join in the fun and learn with the course practice materials in the online portal and via the recorded live classes.
 Classes are filmed from a chair seated with the rest of the group, so participants feel like they are one the choir, singing in harmony with the rest from home.